 We are a training office for people who want to become professional accountants.
 One of our measures of success is the number of employees who pass the uniform final examinations to become Chartered Accountants.
 Our performance target is to exceed the national pass rate.

-Exhibit 9 shows the percentage of our employees who passed the uniform final examinations for each of the last five years compared to the Canadian pass rate for each of the last five years.
+Exhibit 9 shows the percentage of our employees who passed the uniform final examinations for each of the last five years compared to the Canadian pass rate.